Understand how the federal CARES Act can help you

 It's best to avoid foreclosure, not only because you lose your home, but also because the aftereffects can be financially detrimental for many years.
 Foreclosures show up on your credit report and lower your credit score, making it difficult to get credit for anything moving forward, including buying or renting another house.
 In addition, you might owe a deficiency balance on your foreclosed home, which is the remaining mortgage after your home sells (if it sells for less than what you owe).

-If you have a mortgage loan with us and are worried about losing your home to foreclosure, please contact a Synovus mortgage specialist to talk about a plan to help you get on the right track.
-Or call us at 1-800-803-0803.
+If you have a mortgage loan with us and are worried about losing your home to foreclosure, call us at 1-800-803-0803.
 We're here to help.